-1. Check the types of vegetation found on the site:
+1. eck the types of vegetation found on the site:

-□ deciduous tree: alder, maple, aspen, other
+deciduous tree: alder, maple, aspen, other

-□ evergreen tree: fir, cedar, pine, other
+evergreen tree: fir, cedar, pine, other

-□ shrubs
+shrubs

-□ grass
+grass

-□ pasture
+pasture

-□ crop or grain
+crop or grain

-□ orchards, vineyards or other permanent crops
+orchards, vineyards or other permanent crops

-□ wet soil plants: cattail, buttercup, bulrush, skunk cabbage, other
+wet soil plants: cattail, buttercup, bulrush, skunk cabbage, other

-□ water plants: water lily eelgrass, milfoil, other
+water plants: water lily, eelgrass, milfoil, other

-□ other types of vegetation
+other types of vegetation

-2. What kind and amount of vegetation will be removed or altered?
+2. Wł nat kind and amount of vegetation will be removed or altered?

-3. List any threatened and endangered species known to be on or near the site.
+3. Lis t any threatened and endangered species known to be on or near the site.

-4. Proposed landscaping, use of native plants or other measures to preserve or enhance vegetation on the site, if any.
+4. oposed landscaping, use of native plants or other measures to preserve or enhance getation on the site, if any.

-vegetation on the site, if any.

-5. List all floxious weeds and invasive species known to be on or flear the site.
-Anim als List any birds and other animals which have been observed on or near the site or are 1. known to be on or near the site.
+5. List all noxious weeds and invasive species known to be on or near the site.
+Anim als List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
 Examples include: Birds: □hawk, □heron, □eagle, □songbirds, □other Mammals: □deer, □bear, □elk, □beaver, □other Fish: □bass, □salmon, □trout, □herring, □shellfish, □other 2.
 List any threatened and endangered species known to be on or near the site.
 3. Is the site part of a migration route?
 If so, explain.
-Most of Western Washington is generally located within the Pacific Flyway for migratory birds 4.
-Proposed measures to preserve or enhance wildlife, if any.
-Troposed mediatres to preserve or emidnee whalle, it dry.
+4. Proposed measures to preserve or enhance wildlife, if any.

-5. List any invasive animal species known to be on or near the site.
-Energ gy and Natural Resources 1.
+5. List any invasive animal species known to be on or near the site. gy and Natural Resources 1.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc. 2.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe.
 3. What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any.
+List ٥. other proposed measures to reduce or control energy impacts, if any. other proposed measures to reduce or control energy impacts, if any.